syfluqs/st-internship-report/report-body.md

 # Summary

-During my internship period at +0ST, +0grnoida, +0in, I was involved with several projects in the AMG^[+AMG] Systems Lab +0dept and in the S&M +0dept.
-The AMG +0slab, also called the Central Lab, is involved with the design, development and implementation of various proof-of-concept systems revolving around fields like IoT, LED lighting, efficient power supplies, wireless communication systems and various motor control applications.
-As part of the S&M +0dept and AMG Systems Lab, I got an oppurtunity to work on various realms of the industry, from application software development and firmware development to circuit design and testing.
+During my internship period at +ST, +grnoida, +in, I was involved with several projects in the AMG^[+AMG] Systems Lab +dept and in the S&M +dept. The AMG +slab, also called the Central Lab, is involved with the design, development and implementation of various proof-of-concept systems revolving around fields like IoT, LED lighting, efficient power supplies, wireless communication systems and various motor control applications.
+As part of the S&M +dept and AMG Systems Lab, I got an oppurtunity to work on various realms of the industry, from application software development and firmware development to circuit design and testing.
 A brief categorisation of the projects is depicted in @fig:proj_categ.
 A short summary of each project is also mentioned in @sec:proj_sum.

 ![Categorisation of projects done in the Internship period.](img/proj_categ.png){#fig:proj_categ}

 ## Summary of projects {#sec:proj_sum}

-This is a summary of the broad fields and the corresponding projects that I was involved with in +0ST, +0in.
+This is a summary of the broad fields and the corresponding projects that I was involved with in +ST, +in.

 ### BLDC ^[+BLDC] and ACIM ^[+ACIM] Drives and Speed Controllers {#sec:bldc_sum}